johnhayn-es/johnhayn-es/index.md

 **My portfolio is password protected.
 Please contact me to gain access.**

 # Recently...
-At the start of 2023 my team and I were faced with the task of [rebuilding a Timesheets product for Film and Tv][1].
+At the start of 2023 my team and I were faced with the task of [rebuilding our Timesheets product][1].
 As part of this project:

-* I implemented a [new product discovery process][2] to document our users jobs-to-be-done in a relational research system.
+* I implemented a [new product discovery process][2] to build a relational research system built upon jobs-to-be-done
-* I lead the team to conduct 30+ [on-site and remote user research sessions][3] to build a clear picture of the problem-space (creating and prioritising 880 user stories across 45 job maps)
+* I lead the team to conduct 30+ [on-site and remote user research sessions][3] to build a clear picture of the problem-space
-* I used this framework to analyse which roadmap items would be most impactful and assess how and where we were ahead of our competitors.
-* I designed design multiple impactful [Timesheets features][5], then, when the business pivoted, I created initial designs for a [novel Digital Payroll service][6].
+* We defined a roadmap and I designed design multiple impactful [Timesheets features][5], then, when the business pivoted, I created initial designs for a [novel Digital Payroll service][6].

 As a by-product of the success of the process and relational system we built, [I was flown to India to train our offshore QA team about our customers][7].